yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 ## Install the dependencies

-Hub needs to be compiled from source using the dependencies.
+To compile Hub, you need to install the dependencies.

-1. Make sure that the local apt repository is up to date and contains the multiverse repository
+1. Make sure that your local `apt` repository is up to date

 	```bash
 	sudo apt update